marina601/scooter-circle/TESTING.md

 - [W3C Link Checker](https://validator.w3.org/checklink)
    - All links have been checked and no errors have been detected, except on line 39 a link has returned an error.
 I have checked all the anchor links in the **modal** and changed them to buttons.
 Also, the issue was with the anchor link for the mobile navigation, I have added a `role="button"` to the anchor tag.
     - Also once I moved the code from Google fonts to the head of the document, a new error 404 has appeared in the link checker.
-Removed the link and added it to CSS file.
+Removed the link and added it to the CSS file.

 - [JSHint](https://jshint.com/)
    ### script.js